A good subject, an ideal setting, but so little time.

 The debate continues about how beneficial non-native praying mantids are versus how they compete with native mantids and how they feed on beneficial native insects like bees, butterflies and other pollinators.
 But regardless how that discussion goes, we will always be fascinated by them in the garden or in the prairie.
 The juvenile one in this photo waits on the tall garden phlox for an unsuspecting insect.
-I told Mary, its nickname could be “shepherd bug” since it is keeping watch over its phlox.
+I told Mary its nickname could be “shepherd bug” since it is keeping watch over our phlox.

 MAKING THE PHOTOGRAPH

 SUBJECT: Chinese praying mantis (Tenodera sinensis) on Garden Phlox (Phlox paniculata)